yukikitayama/cpp/note/function.md

 **Formal parameters** are the parameters defined in the function header.

 **Actual parameters** are the parameters used in the function call ("the arguments").

+**Default argument values** can be in the prototype or definition, **not both**.
+Best practice is in the prototype.
+It must appear at the **tail end of the parameter list**.

+C++ allows us to create overload functions which are functions that have different parameter lists but have the same name.
+It's a type of abstraction and a type of **polymorphism** meaning many forms with the same concept. **Return type is not considered**.
+Overloaded functions with default arguments could trigger ambiguous call of the function, so need to be careful.

 - Predefined functions or library functions
 - Functions witten by you